calendar42/C42-simple-cache/README.md

 The simple cache concept was born from the need to cache objects that are really expensive to compare.
 So the invalidation of a cache is done through `key invalidators`.

-This way, the system, where the cache is being used, is responsible for the maintenance of the cached objects as to invalidate it when an external factor requires to.
+This way, the system, where the cache is being used, is responsible for the maintenance of the cached objects as to invalidate it when an external factor requires it.

 ## Prerequisites